GSA/digitalgov.gov/content/resources/managing-research-projects-remotely.md

 ---
-# View this page at https://digital.gov/resources/three-ways-manage-research-projects-remotely
+# View this page at https://digital.gov/resources/managing-research-projects-remotely
 # Learn how to edit our pages at https://workflow.digital.gov

-slug: three-ways-manage-research-projects-remotely
+slug: managing-research-projects-remotely
 date: 2020-01-03 17:00:00 -0500
 title: "Managing Research Projects Remotely"
 deck: "Best practices for distributed teams."